City of San Diego Health Agencies and Associations

 AIDS Office [Office of AIDS] – Provides HIV/AIDS resources and information on HIV testing and prevention, HIV care services, AIDS drug assistance, insurance assistance, housing information, and HIV/AIDS data.

-Arthritis Partnership Program – The California Arthritis Partnership Program (CAPP) is dedicated to improving the quality of life for Californians affected by arthritis and other rheumatic conditions.
+Arthritis Partnership Program – Resources for Californians affected by arthritis and other rheumatic conditions.
 Works with local public health departments, health systems, and community-based organizations.

 Alzheimer’s Disease Program – The California Department of Public Health Alzheimer’s Disease Program provides clinical services to persons with Alzheimer’s disease and related dementias through the network of ten California Alzheimer’s Disease Centers located at university medical centers throughout the state, including UC San Diego.